-- An eligible record owner in a 'PACE area' may voluntarily enter into an assessment contract with the county or municipality, and a bond issue secured by the assessment contract funds the Project. - Such PACE bonds are repaid through a special assessment imposed on the applicable property pursuant to the assessment contract, and PACE bonds are never general or moral obligations of taxpayers.
+An eligible record owner in a 'PACE area' voluntarily enters into an assessment contract with the municipality, and a bond issue secured by the assessment contract funds the Project.
+Such PACE bonds are repaid through a special assessment imposed on the applicable property pursuant to the assessment contract, and PACE bonds are never general or moral obligations of taxpayers.

-- The assessment contract reflecting the business terms and conditions of the proposed financing is recorded with the county recorder, thus constituting a lien against the applicable property. - Lien runs with the property until the assessment is paid in full - Capital Providers entitled to delegable powers and rights the applicable county or municipality has regarding delinquent property taxes
+- The assessment contract reflecting the business terms and conditions of the proposed financing is recorded with the county recorder, thus constituting a lien against the applicable property (similar to a mortgage). - Lien runs with the property until the assessment is paid in full - Capital Providers entitled to delegable powers and rights the applicable municipality has regarding delinquent property taxes - Capital Providers (or their Servicers) bill and collect assessments similar to a conventional loan between a borrower and bank.